 Visiting Glastonbury Abbey

-Glastonbury Abbey Overview
+About Glastonbury Abbey

 Glastonbury Abbey was established as a Benedictine monastery during the years 670 to 678 AD.
 Prior to that time, it had existed, for many years, as a Celtic religious centre.